lukas8219/websocket-cluster/README.md

 - Add Pino or Winston for logging better messages
-- Design a way to trim Redis Stream/or think of another approach to listen new nodes
+- Design a way to trim Redis Stream/or think of another approach to listen new node
+- Solve the Distributed Clocks issue